-Dianne Lob serves as Chair of the Conference of Presidents of Major American Jewish Organizations.
+Dianne Lob served as Chair of the Conference of Presidents of Major American Jewish Organizations from June of 2021 through May of 2023.
 She was elected in April 2020, and served as the Conference’s first Chair-elect from April 2020 to March 2021.

 Prior to joining AB in 1999, she spent 22 years at J.P.
 Morgan, where she was a Managing Director and investment banker specializing in providing mergers and acquisitions advice and debt and equity financing for large-capitalization industrial companies.

 Lob became a Board Member of HIAS, the global Jewish nonprofit protecting refugees, in 2010.
 She served as its first female Board Chair from 2016-2019.
-In this role, she led the Board through a growth period for the organization amid the largest global refugee crisis since World War II.
+In this role, she led the Board through a period of organizational growth amid the largest global refugee crisis since World War II.
 During her time as Chair she also led HIAS through the aftermath of the murderous attack on the Pittsburgh Synagogue that housed the Tree of Life, New Light, and Dor Hadash congregations.
 This mass-shooting was an antisemitic attack motivated by HIAS’ work.

 Lob’s Jewish communal involvement is not limited to HIAS; she is also active with UJA-Federation of New York.
 Motivated by her passion for Jewish continuity, she worked with UJA’s Synergy committee which used data driven decision-making to define thriving synagogues across the religious spectrum.
 She served on UJA’s Community Resources committee, which works on broader community issues.
 Lob currently serves on one of UJA-Federation’s committees focused on Israel and providing education and job skills to create economic development for a broad array of diverse populations including the Haredi community, the Israeli Arab Community, and those communities in the social and geographical peripheries of Israel.